-6 tips to prevent injuries from struck-by-object hazards
+6 tips to prevent struck-by-object accidents in the workplace

 No matter how vigilant you are about trying to maintain a safe workplace, injuries on the job can still happen, and more often than not, such accidents fall under the category of “struck by object.”
 Struck-by-object injuries involve a worker being hit by any piece of equipment or object that’s falling, swinging, or rolling, including a moving vehicle.
 This type of injury is one of the Occupational Safety and Health Administration’s (OSHA) “fatal four” hazards.

 For instance, if equipment falls off a shelf in a storage space and injures an employee, or if a construction worker drops a sledgehammer on his foot, it would be considered a struck-by-object injury.
 These accidents can result in time away from work and prolonged medical treatment, and the most serious cases could be fatal.